Things to do in Porto

 Bragança

 In the remote northeast province of Tras-os-Montes, the small provincial capital Bragança lies close to the Spanish border and is slowly being discovered by tourists.
 This is mostly because of its fine local museum and the small medieval village and castle on a hillock overlooking the town.
-Between the medieval citadel and the cathedral is the garden of the Museu do Abade de Baçal.
-The museum itself houses a collection of sacred art and watercolours painted by Alberto Souza.
-In the medieval citadel is the Domus Municipalis, a pentagonal 12th century civic building which is unique in Europe.
+Visitors will find the garden of the Museu do Abade de Baçal between the medieval citadel and the cathedral, and the museum itself houses a collection of sacred art and watercolours.
+A pentagonal 12th-century civic building called the Domus Municipalis is in the citadel, and is unique in Europe.

 Vila do Conde